 Does Testosterone Increase Prostate Cancer Risk?

-Testosterone and prostate cancer are both popular topics among males.
+Testosterone and prostate cancer are both subjects of interest for many men

-Testosterone performs different roles in various tissues.
-Thus, how would testosterone levels affect the human prostate and its functions?
+Testosterone plays diverse roles in various tissues, prompting the question of how its levels specifically affect the human prostate and its intricate functions.

 Get Your FREE PSA Lowering Diet Plan!